Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The seasonally adjusted Wage Price Index (WPI) rose 0.7 per cent in the December quarter 2013 and 2.6 per cent over the last year, according to figures released today by the Australian Bureau of Statistics (ABS) in the Wage Price Index, Australia (cat. no. 6345.0).
+The seasonally adjusted Wage Price Index (WPI) rose 0.6 per cent in the June quarter 2015 and 2.3 per cent over the last year, according to figures released today by the Australian Bureau of Statistics (ABS).

 These documents will be presented in a new window.